 - Cholesterol-lowering statin drugs and ACE inhibitors may also reduce CRP.

-And if you don’t want to wait for your doctor to prescribe the correct medications, you can investigate dietary solutions such as:
+And if you don’t want to go the pharma route, you can investigate dietary solutions such as:

 - Omega 3 fatty acids